maximrouf/PointsViewer/README.md

 # Points Viewer (Ver.
 0.35)

-Allows to show Vuforia trackable points in Unity Editor
+Allows to show Vuforia trackable points (feature points) in Unity Editor

 It can help you to debug your marker image